AP Analysis: Racial disparity seen in US vaccination drive

 Although LaVeist gives credit to the Trump administration for supporting vaccine development, he said naming the project Operation Warp Speed was a “disastrous” choice because it seemed to emphasize speed, not careful scientific review.

-“I completely understand the mistrust,” said LaVeist, who had his first shot Monday.
+“I completely understand the mistrust,” LaVeist, who had his first shot Monday, said.
 “But you have to consider the risk of COVID versus the risk of the vaccine.
 This is a devastating disease and it has disproportionately impacted Black Americans.
 That is what we do know.”

 Because of deportation fears, there is also mistrust among Latinos that is undercutting the vaccination drive, as well as a language barrier in many cases, according to activists.